jasper-zanjani/notes/lx/commands/README.md

 ### `qmail`
 Mail Transfer Agent (MTA) designed as a drop-in replacement for Sendmail, notable for being the first to be "security-aware".
 Its various modular subcomponents run independently and are mutually untrustful.
 It uses SMTP to exchange messages with other MTAs.
 It was written by Dan Bernstein, a professor of mathematics famous for litigating against the US government with regard to export controls on encryption algorithms.
 Deprecated and removed from Arch repos in 2005. [[27](sources.md)]
 ### `sendmail`
 Mail daemon once the de facto standard for accepting and redirecting mail on Linux distributions, long ago fallen into disuse.
-It was infamous for its difficulty to set up, with roots in ARPANET itself. [^][Eckert]
+It was infamous for its difficulty to set up, with roots in ARPANET itself. [<sup>ref</sup>][Eckert]
 ### `ssmtp`
 Installable client program [[25](sources.md)]